Virginia Lee Burton: Sons

-Aristides Burton Demetrios is a sculptor of figurative and abstract works, ranging from large public commissions to private pieces for gardens.
+Aristides Burton Demetrios was a sculptor of figurative and abstract works, ranging from large public commissions to private pieces for gardens.
+Aristides died December 12, 2021, in Santa Barbara, California, at the age of 89.

 Michael Burton Demetrios was a businessman, leading Marine World Africa in its numerous locations in the United States.
 Since 1998 he had been president of Intra-Asia, a US company with two amusement parks in China and plans for five additional.
-Michael died August 5, 2016 in Orlando, Florida.
+Michael died August 5, 2016, in Orlando, Florida.